sumitsharansatsangi/manual_speech_to_text/README.md

    - Consider enabling haptic feedback for better user experience
    - Implement error handling for network connectivity issues
    - Clear disposed controllers to prevent memory leaks

+5. **Beef Sound**
+- On some devices, a beep sound is heard:
+  - At the start (after calling the `startStt` method).
+  - At the end of the conversation (after calling `stopStt` or `pauseStt` methods).
+  - During silence (if the user doesn’t speak for a certain duration, typically around 5 seconds on iOS and 2–3 seconds on Android).
+- Unfortunately, this behavior is platform-dependent and cannot be overridden.
+- As per the standard plugin documentation, this is a known limitation and cannot be customized.

 ### Note: